 Clean data also helps marketers to identify high-value prospects more easily.
-By segmenting, marketers can target individuals with personalised messages that are more likely to generate high-value business, and lead to increase in responses and interactions, which will help achieve overall business goals and drive revenue.
+By segmenting, marketers can target individuals with personalised messages that are more likely to generate high-value business.
+Leading to increase in responses and interactions, which will help achieve overall business goals and drive revenue.

 Why do we need to clean Data?

 Simply put, to save time, increase overall operational efficiency and ensure long-term customer relationships.
 A study by research firm SiriusDecisions revealed that data in an average B2B organisation doubles every 12-18 months.
 The data might be clean initially, but errors can slip in at any time.
 Plus having the newest, most accurate information will help you get the most out of your marketing efforts.

 You can start with getting rid of extra spaces.
 Selecting and treating all blank cells.
 Removing duplicates.
 Changing text to lower/upper/proper case.
 Converting numbers stored as text into numbers.
 Spell checking and most importantly making sure that all the data is up to date and correct, either via an email or phone call.

 Data cleansing takes time, lots of effort and valuable business resources.
 If your business is unable to be without one or all three you can approach a Data Cleansing company to do it for you.
 However, it is important to ensure that the company has a good reputation, is a member of an association as they will be bound by their tight rules and is GDPR compliant, which will ensure they do not misuse your data.